-\end{proof} \begin{rmk} We could also have provided an expression for $t_p^{2k+1}(M)+t_p^{2n-2k+1}(M)$ in full generality without assumption on the spectral sequence using the coefficients of surjectivity, the coefficients of resolution and the dimensions of degeneration.
-However, it was very technical and the author has preferred not to bother the reader with such a computation. \end{rmk} It would be interesting to know how the torsion is shared between $H^{2k+1}(M,\Z)$ and $H^{2n-2k+1}(M,\Z)$. \begin{conj} I conjecture that $t_p^{2k+1}(M)=\sum_{j=0}^{k-1}\ell_+^{2j}(X)+\sum_{j=0}^{k-1}\ell_-^{2j+1}(X)$. \end{conj}
+\begin{rmk} Let $X$ be a connected topological space endowed with an automorphism group of prime order.
+By definition of $\pi_*$ in \cite{Transfers}, we always have $\alpha_0(X)=1$.
+Hence, if in addition $X$ is a compact connected orientable manifold of dimension $n$, we always have $\alpha_n(X)=0$ by Proposition \ref{vraisans19ter}. \end{rmk} \begin{rmk} We could also have provided an expression for $t_p^{2k+1}(M)+t_p^{2n-2k+1}(M)$ in full generality without assumption on the spectral sequence using the coefficients of surjectivity, the coefficients of resolution and the dimensions of degeneration.
+However, it was very technical and the author has preferred not to bother the reader with such a computation. \end{rmk} It would be interesting to know how the torsion is shared between $H^{2k+1}(M,\Z)$ and $H^{2n-2k+1}(M,\Z)$. \begin{conj} We have $t_p^{2k+1}(M)=\sum_{j=0}^{k-1}\ell_+^{2j}(X)+\sum_{j=0}^{k-1}\ell_-^{2j+1}(X)$. \end{conj}